-I use retrospective survey data of the German study "Work and Learning in a Changing World" (ALWA) which provides monthly longitudinal information on educational and labour market histories.
-The representative sample consists of 10,177 German citizens aged 18 through 50.
-Detailed information on educational activities allow a clear distinction between formal education and non-formal training.
-Aided recall techniques were used during the interviews (Drasch and Matthes, 2011) to reduce recall error.

-In the longitudinal part of the survey a wealth of information on educational activities has been gathered.
+I use retrospective survey data of the German study "Work and Learning in a Changing World" (ALWA)5 which provides monthly longitudinal information on educational and labour market histories.
+The representative sample consists of 10.177 German citizens aged 18 through 50.
+Aided recall techniques were used during the interviews (Drasch/Matthes, forthcoming) to reduce recall error.
+In the longitudinal part of the survey, a wealth of information on educational activities has been gathered.
 This includes the levels of schooling and training achieved over time as well as their timing in the life course.
 Non-formal training is measured by its frequency during spells of employment, unemployment and other situations.
-The survey also covered a wide range of questions on job and firm characteristics for any reported employment spell including marginal employment or parallel jobs.